relativitydev/relativity-trace-documentation/docs/trace_connectors_user_guide.md

   * [Appendix B: Importer Schedule Helper](#appendix-b--importer-schedule-helper)
   * [Appendix C: High Availability Setup for Globanet's Merge1](#appendix-c-high-availability-setup-for-globanets-merge1)

-For every Trace Data Source, except for [Microsoft Exchange Data Source](https://relativitydev.github.io/relativity-trace-documentation/user_documentation#microsoft-exchange-data-source), it is required to deploy an additional software / hardware: Trace "Shipper" powered by Globanet’s Merge1 product – this product is integrated into Trace.
+**NOTE: For every Trace Data Source, except for [Microsoft Exchange Data Source](https://relativitydev.github.io/relativity-trace-documentation/user_documentation#microsoft-exchange-data-source), it is required to set up and deploy additional software.
+This software is called Globanet Merge1.
+You will also need to install additional hardware.**

-## Installation
+## Installation of Globanet

 ### Pre-requisites